SayreBlades/tmf_vibes/docs/TMF632_Party_userguide.md

 ---

-# Sample Use Cases
+## Sample Use Cases

 To illustrate JSON representation of resources concerned by this API, we use the two use cases detailed below.

-**Use case 1 (UC1): An individual employee of an organization**
+### Use case 1 (UC1): An individual employee of an organization

-[Image: Illustration depicting Jane Lamborgizzia, an individual employee.
-Various icons represent her attributes: American flag (nationality), graduation cap (skills), speech bubbles (languages), ring (marital status), calendar (birth/marriage dates), location pin (@ - contact medium), passport/certificate icons (identification/exemption), credit score icon, hobby icons (music note/film reel), family icon (children number).
-Text bubbles provide details like "American woman born in the United States", "employee of the Coffee do Brazil Fair Trade company", "skills in project management and marketing", "speaks French and Spanish", "married on 06/15/2015", "preferred contact medium is email", "partial tax exemption", "good credit score", "hobby: dance modern jazz", "1 child".]

-*   + *
+[Image: Illustration depicting Jane Lamborgizzia, an individual.
+Various icons surround her representing her attributes: skills (project management, marketing), languages (French, Spanish), nationality (US flag), personal info (marital status, birth date), contact info (@ symbol, address), professional info (employee of Coffee do Brazil), financial info (credit score, tax exemption certificate), and other characteristics (hobbies).]

-**Use case 2 (UC2): a company (organization) with two departments (organizations)**
+### Use case 2 (UC2): a company (organization) with two departments (organizations)

-[Image: Illustration depicting Coffee Do Brazil, an organization.
-Icons represent its attributes: Certificate icon (tax exemption), credit score icon, person icon (Director Carlos Mafalda), location pin (@ - contact medium), employee count icon (125), factory icon (food wholesale), building icon (created 2015).
-Text bubbles provide details like "granted a total tax exemption", "credit score (400)", "Director is Carlos Mafalda", "known characteristics: 125 employees, food wholesale", "Coffee Do Brazil Fair Trade company created in 2015", "preferred contact medium is email", "postal address also available".
-An organization chart shows the company branching into "Marketing Department" and "Operations department".]
+[Image: Illustration depicting Coffee do Brazil, an organization.
+Icons represent its attributes: type (coffee beans), location/creation (map pin, 2015), director (Carlos Mafalda), financial (credit score, tax exemption), characteristics (employee count, wholesale segment), contact info (@ symbol, address), and structure (linked to Marketing and Operations departments).]

 ---

-# Support of polymorphism and extension patterns
+## Support of polymorphism and extension patterns

 Support of polymorphic collections and types and schema based extension is provided by means of a list of generic meta-attributes that we describe below.
 Polymorphism in collections occurs when entities inherit from base entities, for instance a PricingRequest and Quoting inheriting properties from the abstract Quote entity.